Inferno (1980 film): Plot

-Rose Elliot, a poet living alone in New York City's Upper West Side, purchases a book from an antiques dealer, titled The Three Mothers.
+Rose Elliot, a poet living alone in New York City, finds an ancient book titled The Three Mothers.
 The book, written by an alchemist named Varelli, tells of three evil sisters who rule the world with sorrow, tears, and darkness, and dwell inside separate homes that had been built for them by the alchemist.
 Mater Suspiriorum, the Mother of Sighs, lives in Freiburg.
 Mater Lachrymarum, the Mother of Tears, lives in Rome, and Mater Tenebrarum, the Mother of Darkness, lives in New York.

-Rose suspects that she is living in Mater Tenebrarum's building, and writes to her brother Mark, a music student in Rome, urging him to visit her.
-Using the clues provided in the book, Rose searches the cellar of her building and discovers a hole in the floor which leads to a water-filled ballroom.
+Rose suspects that she is living in one of the buildings and writes to her brother Mark, a music student in Rome, urging him to visit her.
+Using clues provided in the book as a guide, Rose searches the cellar of her building and discovers a hole in the floor which leads to a water-filled ballroom.
 She accidentally drops her keys and enters the water to find them.
-After she reclaims the keys, a putrid corpse rises from the depths, frightening her.
-Rose manages to swim out and flee.
+After she reclaims the keys, a putrid corpse rises from the depths, frightening her into screaming and beginning to drown.
+Rose gets out of the water and manages to get away, but is being watched.

 In Rome, Mark attempts to read Rose's letter during class.
-He is distracted by the intense gaze of a beautiful student, who leaves suddenly; Mark follows, leaving the letter behind.
+He is distracted by the intense gaze of a beautiful student who leaves suddenly; Mark follows, leaving the letter behind.
 His friend Sara picks up the letter, and later reads it.
-Horrified by the letter's contents, she takes a taxi to a library and finds a copy of The Three Mothers.
-Trying to find her way out, Sara becomes lost in the library basement and finds a room filled with boiling cauldrons.
-Sara is attacked there by a monstrous figure who recognizes the book.
+Horrified by the letter's contents, she takes a taxi to a library and finds a copy of The Three Mothers and takes it with her.
+Sara is attacked by a monstrous figure in a laboratory within the building who recognizes the book.
 She throws the book to the ground and escapes.
 Returning to her home, she phones Mark telling him to come and asks a neighbour, Carlo, to keep her company.
 The lights go out and both Sara and Carlo are stabbed to death by a gloved killer.
 Mark discovers the bodies and two torn fragments from Rose's letter.
 After the police arrive, he walks out of Sara's apartment and sees a taxi slowly driving by.
-In the back seat of the vehicle is the music student, staring at him intently.
-Mark telephones Rose and promises to visit, but the phone call is cut short.
+In the back seat of the vehicle is the music student, staring at him intently again.

+Mark telephones Rose but is unable to hear her clearly.
+He promises to visit just before the connection fails.
 Rose sees two shadowy figures preparing to enter her apartment.
 She leaves through a back door, but is followed.
-Running into a decrepit laboratory, she is grabbed by a clawed assailant and guillotined with the glass of a broken window.
+She is grabbed from behind by a clawed assailant and guillotined across the neck with glass from a broken window.